fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

       - OPTIONAL.
 String.
 A URL that points to the logo of the Wallet Provider.
 The file containing the logo SHOULD be published in a format that can be viewed via the web.
       -  `OID-FED`_.

-Below is a non-normative example of the Entity Configuration for a Wallet PRovider.
+Below is a non-normative example of the Entity Configuration for a Wallet Provider.

 .. code-block:: javascript